exculpatory evidence

 • In 2003, Sun’s petition caught the attention of the Supreme People’s Procuratorate (the SPP) because he mentioned that Li could be the real perpetrator.
 The SPP forwarded Sun’s materials to the Yunnan People’s Procuratorate.

-• The Yunnan procuratorate reviewed the entire case dossiers and found several doubts in Sun’s case.
+• The Yunnan Procuratorate reviewed the entire case dossier and found several cause for doubt in Sun’s case.
 After interviews with Li and witnesses in Li’s case, and a review of Li’s case dossiers, the Yunnan People’s Procuratorate excluded Li as the real perpetrator in Sun’s case.

-• The Yunnan procuratorate proposed to the Yunnan High Court to reopen Sun’s case on the ground that: 1) the forensic evidence of a blood test does not rule out the possibility of another perpetrator; 2) Sun has both exculpatory statements and guilty confessions.
-His confession does not match forensic evidence.
+• The Yunnan Procuratorate proposed to the Yunnan High Court to reopen Sun’s case on the ground that: 1) a blood test does not rule out the possibility of another perpetrator; 2) Sun made both exculpatory statements and guilty confessions.
+His confession did not match the forensic evidence.

 Factors contributing to the wrongful conviction